janpstrunn/auto-organizer-script/README.md

 ## auto-organizer-ui.sh (EXPERIMENTAL)

-This script is a UI version that allows you to choose the desired directories graphically.
+This script is a UI version, using **Zenity**, that allows you to choose the desired directories graphically.
 Still requires you to edit the script to better adapt to your preferences.